Pancreatic Tumors

 These tumors are typically diagnosed with bloodwork, diagnostic imaging, and exploratory surgery.
 Bloodwork is useful to diagnose insulinomas.
 It will show a low blood sugar (glucose) along with a normal or high blood insulin, as if any abnormalities are found, they are often too general to point towards the presence of a cancer.

 Sometimes these tumors can be detected with abdominal radiographs, ultrasound, or CT (computerized topography) scan.
 If a mass is found, it may be possible to obtain a sample of the tumor cells with an ultrasound-guided fine needle aspiration (FNA).
 This technique uses an ultrasound probe to guide a small needle into the tumor to retrieve a sample of cells.
-The cells are placed on a microscope slide and examined by a veterinary pathologist.
-This is called cytology.
+The cells are placed on a microscope slide and examined by a veterinary pathologist, a process called cytology.

-Although cytology can be helpful, the most definitive (accurate) diagnosis of a pancreatic tumor is with a tissue biopsy taken at surgery.
+Although cytology can be helpful, the most definitive (accurate) diagnosis of a pancreatic tumor is made with a tissue biopsy taken at surgery.
 A tissue biopsy may be obtained by surgically removing the entire tumor or a portion of the tumor.
-To identify the type of cancer, the tumor or pieces of the tumor are examined by a veterinary pathologist under the microscope.
-This is called histopathology.
+To identify the type of cancer, the tumor or pieces of the tumor are examined by a veterinary pathologist under the microscope, a process called histopathology.
 Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.

 How do these tumors typically progress?

-Because these tumors are malignant, they tend to metastasize, and most commonly have metastasized by the time they are diagnosed.
-Insulinomas metastasize most commonly to the nearby lymph nodes or the liver, although spread to any area of the body is possible.
-Adenocarcinomas typically spread to the nearby tissues (e.g., the small intestine) and metastasize to other areas of the body, including the lymph nodes, liver, and lungs, and less commonly other organs (e.g., bone and brain).
-Occasionally metastasis will cause fluid to build up in the chest or abdomen, leading to difficulty breathing or a distended (swollen) belly.
+These tumors are malignant, so they tend to metastasize (spread to other areas of the body), and often metastasize by the time they are diagnosed.
+Insulinomas metastasize most commonly to the nearby lymph nodes or the liver, although they can spread to any area of the body.
+Adenocarcinomas typically spread to nearby tissues (e.g., the small intestine) and metastasize to other areas of the body, including the lymph nodes, liver, lungs and, less commonly, to other organs (e.g., bone and brain).
+Occasionally, metastasis causes fluid to build up in the chest or abdomen, leading to difficulty breathing or a distended (swollen) belly.

 What are the treatments for these types of tumors?

-Surgery to remove a portion of the pancreas (i.e., a partial pancreatectomy) is considered the best option for insulinomas.
+The best option for insulinomas is to remove a portion of the pancreas (i.e., a partial pancreatectomy).
 Partial removal of the pancreas leaves normal functioning tissue.
-Surgery is often followed by chemotherapy to suppress the spread of the tumor.
-When surgery is not an option, the symptoms of low blood sugar may be managed for a while with diet, the frequency of feeding, sugar supplements, steroids (hormones related to cortisol that raise blood sugar), and an oral medication that suppresses insulin secretion.
+Surgery is often followed by chemotherapy to stop the tumor from spreading.
+When surgery is not an option, the symptoms of low blood sugar may be managed for a while with diet, feeding frequency, sugar supplements, steroids (hormones related to cortisol that raise blood sugar), and an oral medication that suppresses insulin secretion.

 Surgery may also be attempted with adenocarcinomas.
-In this case, a partial pancreatectomy, complete pancreatectomy, or pancreaticoduodenectomy (removal of the pancreas and first part of the small intestine), may be considered, but because of the extensive nature of these tumors and the likelihood that most tumors will have spread (metastasized) at the time of diagnosis, surgery is often not recommended.
-The effectiveness of chemotherapy and radiation therapy for adenocarcinomas has so far shown little success.
+In this case, a partial pancreatectomy, complete pancreatectomy, or pancreaticoduodenectomy (removal of the pancreas and first part of the small intestine) may be considered.
+However, surgery is often not recommended because of the extensive nature of these tumors and the likelihood that most tumors will have spread (metastasized) by the time they are diagnosed.
+Chemotherapy and radiation therapy for adenocarcinomas has so far shown little success.

 Although surgery may be helpful, any surgical procedure of the pancreas risks the chance of post-operative pancreatitis, a potentially life-threatening complication.